 Cloud servers are made up of ones and zeroes, not silicon and wire so they can be deployed according to templates written in code, migrated between physical and virtual servers anywhere, and duplicated.
 Unlike physical servers, cloud servers are controlled through APIs and software, allowing users to manage their servers as easily in code as in the control panel.

 How Do Cloud Servers and Cloud Platforms Work?

-- The hypervisor — Software that runs on the physical server and divides its resources between numerous virtual machines while mediating communication between the VMs and the underlying hardware.
+- The hypervisor — Software that runs on the physical server and divides resources between numerous virtual machines while mediating communication between the VMs and the underlying hardware.
 The hypervisor simulates multiple cloud servers and ensures that it’s impossible for users to “break out” of their cloud server to access data stored on other cloud servers or the host machine.

 - Elasticity — Cloud servers can grow and shrink depending on real-world needs.

 - Automation — Cloud servers can be deployed automatically according to predetermined templates, significantly reducing configuration and management time.